eda-ricercatore/sardegna-scala/notes/scala-notes.md

 	- Use "*receive*" to block a thread, and "*receiveWithin*" to block a thread for/within???
 [Clarify this!!!] a specified duration
 			\cite[\S5.4, pp. 172]{Tate2010}.
++ Domain-Specific Languages \cite[\S5.5, pp. 178]{Tate2010}:
+	- "*Scala*'s flexible syntax and operator overloading make it an ideal language for developing *Ruby*-style domain-specific languages.
+	- "Operators are simply method declarations, and you can override them in most cases."
+	- "Optional spaces, periods, and semicolons let the syntax take many different forms."
+	- "Together with robust mixins, these are the tools that a DSL developer seeks."
 + currying \cite[\S5.5, pp. 176]{Tate2010}.
 + full closures \cite[\S5.5, pp. 176]{Tate2010}.
 + multiple parameter list \cite[\S5.5, pp. 176]{Tate2010}.